 Tooth extraction is a common oral surgery procedure performed by our dentists in Vaughan.
 While it can be a little intimidating to think about, tooth extractions are actually a very common procedure.

 Tooth extraction is a procedure in which an infected, decayed, or damaged tooth is surgically removed.
 The most common reasons for extraction are cavities and infections of the pulp.
-These can cause periapical abscesses to form when dentists attempt - unsuccessful - to cure them with antibiotics or fillings.
+These can cause periapical abscesses to form when dentists in Woodbridge attempt - unsuccessful - to cure them with antibiotics or fillings.

 Extractions may be needed to: